This post was updated February 16th, 2020.

 LGBT Rights in Colombia

-Colombia may not be the first country imagine when you think of progressive LGBT rights and protections.
-It’s important to point out that Colombia has only recently taken steps to protect its LGBT residents and most of the changes have happened within just the past decade, or even the past few years.
+Colombia may not be the first country you imagine when you think of progressive LGBT rights and protections.
+It’s important to point out that Colombia has only recently taken steps to protect its LGBT residents and most of the changes have happened within just the past decade or even the past few years.
 In 2016, Colombia became the 24th country in the world to allow full marriage equality and in recent years has put in place laws allowing same-sex adoption and anti-discrimination protections.
+The anti-discrimination protection is specifically for sexual orientation, rather than for gender identity.

 Colombia is not yet the type of place where you’ll commonly see gay couples affectionate in public nor is the gay scene as visible and open as other Western countries.
 But given Colombia’s history, it’s strong religious roots and its surrounding neighbors in South America, it has recently become one of the most progressive countries in the region.